 1

-Use an old iPhone or iPad that can stay in one fixed place in your child's room.
+Use a phone or tablet that can stay in one fixed place in your child's room.

 2